tomorrowdata/micropython-patches/README.md

 ## iottlyAgent on full python embedded

-The iottlyAgent also run on very constrained ARM embedded systems thanks to a full Python (3.6) embedded distribution we (TomorrowData) built from scratch to achieve a reaaally small footprint:
+The iottlyAgent also runs on very constrained ARM embedded systems thanks to a full Python (3.6) embedded distribution we (TomorrowData) built from scratch to achieve a reaaally small footprint:
 - 30Mb of storage space
 - 6Mb or RAM when running